meteoinfo/MeteoInfoDoc/examples/meteoinfolab/trajectory/grib2arl.rst

     arlf.close()
     print 'Finished!'

 Convert ERA5 grib data to ARL data.
+The optional field DIFF is recognized as the difference between the original data and the packed data: DIFF=ORIGINAL-PACKED.
+The effect of this is to increase the precision of variables that have this additional field.
+When the DIFF field is read by HYSPLIT, the values are added to the data field resulting in values closer to the original data.
+Currently only DIFW and DIFR (vertical velocity and precipitation) are recognized as valid DIFF fields (https://ready.arl.noaa.gov/hysplitusersguide/S141.htm ).

 ::